Mainak-Das/innsi8hts.ai/README.md

-# NPN Cognizant Hackathon - Hotel Sentiment Analysis
+# Hotel Sentiment Analyser

-Welcome to our **Hotel Sentiment Analysis** project for the **NPN Cognizant Hackathon**!
+Welcome to our **Hotel Sentiment Analysis** project!
 This repository contains all the necessary components to scrape, analyze, predict and summarise sentiments from hotel reviews.

 ## 🚀 Project Overview

-Our project focuses on predicting **positive & negative sentiments** from hotel reviews using a combination of advanced Natural Language Processing (NLP) techniques and classical Machine Learning models.
-We aim to provide a robust solution that can assist hotels in understanding guest satisfaction through automated sentiment analysis.
+**innsi8hts.ai** project is designed to analyze hotel reviews and predict sentiments, categorizing them as positive or negative.
+By leveraging advanced Natural Language Processing (NLP) techniques combined with classical Machine Learning models, the system automates sentiment analysis, allowing hotels to gain valuable insights into guest feedback.
+This solution helps in understanding customer satisfaction, identifying areas for improvement, and enhancing overall service quality.
+Additionally, the platform simplifies the process by providing detailed insights into the reviews, making it easier for hotel management to act on customer opinions effectively.

 ## 📂 Project Structure

 - **Artifacts**:
-  - `NPN_Logistic_Regression_Model.pkl`: Logistic Regression model for comparison.
+  - `Logistic_Regression_Model.pkl`: Logistic Regression model for comparison.
-  - `NPN_Random_Forest_Model.pkl`: Random Forest model for advanced predictions.
+  - `Random_Forest_Model.pkl`: Random Forest model for advanced predictions.
-  - `NPN_Naive_Bayes_Model.pkl`: Naive Bayes model used for baseline performance.
+  - `Naive_Bayes_Model.pkl`: Naive Bayes model used for baseline performance.
-  - `NPN_XGBoost_Model.pkl`: XGBoost model for high-performance predictions.
+  - `XGBoost_Model.pkl`: XGBoost model for high-performance predictions.
-  - `NPN_LightGBM_Model.pkl`: LightGBM model trained for sentiment analysis.
+  - `LightGBM_Model.pkl`: LightGBM model trained for sentiment analysis.
-  - `NPN_Label_Encoder.pkl`: Pre-trained label encoder for categorical variables.
+  - `Label_Encoder.pkl`: Pre-trained label encoder for categorical variables.
-  - `NPN_TF_IDF_Vectorizer.pkl`: TF-IDF vectorizer to transform text data.
+  - `TF_IDF_Vectorizer.pkl`: TF-IDF vectorizer to transform text data.

 - **Dataset**:
   - `Scraped_Dataset.csv`: The dataset scraped from various hotel review sites.